Here we look at what’s involved in claiming compensation following a head injury at work, and how to know if you have a valid claim.

-We can help you to make a head injury at work compensation claim on a No Win No Fee basis.
+We can help you to make a claim on a No Win No Fee basis.
 With Direct2Compensation and the specialist injury compensation solicitors with whom we work, you will never be charged if your claim does not succeed.
 A successful claim will lead to a compensation settlement being made to you, with the value of the claim including any lost income and incurred costs as well as a settlement for the injuries and medical treatment that you have sustained.

 Claiming on behalf of the injured party

 In some cases, the severity of a head injury can leave the injured person severely brain damaged and unable to care for themselves or manage their affairs without assistance and support.
 In these circumstances, it is unlikely that someone in such a situation would be able to make a claim on their own.
 Therefore, someone who has suffered a head injury at work may appoint someone to manage their legal affairs and protect their rights for them.
 This person could be a spouse, parent or other suitable next of kin such as a child or someone who has obtained a legal power of attorney over a loved one’s affairs.

 We can give you useful advice and help you to understand your rights.
 We have a simple and easy to understand claims process and can help you to find the right solicitor to pursue your claim.

 Direct2Compensation are experts in managing claims for injuries caused in accidents at work.
 Over the years we have successfully assisted many claimants who have suffered a head injury.
 We know your rights and can help you to understand whether the specifics of your accident are such that you are likely to win compensation.